 |Step 14||Test ends|

-In this tutorial, we have learned about the different areas of insurance and what type of testing needs to be performed in each area.
-We have also seen the key aspects of insurance and the different terminologies involved to test insurance domain application.
+In this tutorial, we have learned in detail about the different areas of insurance as well as what type of testing needs to be performed in each area.
+We have also learned about the key aspects of insurance and the different terminologies involved in testing insurance domain applications.

 I hope the scenarios and the sample end to end test case will definitely help you to understand the insurance concepts and its flow from a different application clearly.

-Are you are a tester in the Insurance Domain?
+Are you a tester in the Insurance Domain?
 Would you wish to add something interesting to this tutorial?
 Feel free to express your thoughts in the comments section below!
 We would love to hear from you.

 Further recommended reading: